-Any Firearm Owner’s Identification (FOID) Card owner who loses his or her firearm or has his or her firearm stolen must report the loss or theft to his or her local law enforcement agency within 72 hours after he or she knows of the loss or theft.1
+Illinois law requires gun owners to notify law enforcement regarding the loss or theft of a firearm.
+A Firearm Owner’s Identification (FOID) Card holder who whose firearm is lost or stolen must generally report the loss or theft to their local law enforcement agency within 72 hours after discovering the loss or theft.1

 This requirement does not apply if:2